Commissioned by The Ozanne Foundation, October 2021

 A) ARTICLE 3 ECHR & HUMAN DIGNITY

-- Conversion practices amount at least to degrading treatment, and under certain circumstances may constitute inhuman treatment or even torture16 – all of which are absolutely prohibited by Article 3 ECHR.17 Conversion practices are at a minimum degrading as they combine direct discrimination on the grounds of sexual orientation or gender identity with a real risk of grave physical or psychological harm for anyone subjected to them.18 All states are under a positive legal obligation under Article 3 ECHR to set up an effective system deterring and punishing acts of ill-treatment, backed by enforcement mechanisms for the prevention, suppression and punishment of breaches.19
+- Conversion practices amount at least to degrading treatment, and under certain circumstances may constitute inhuman treatment or even torture16 – all of which are absolutely prohibited by Article 3 ECHR.17 Conversion practices are at a minimum degrading as they combine direct discrimination on the grounds of sexual orientation or gender identity with a real risk of grave physical or psychological harm for anyone subjected to them.18 This is true even of so-called non-coercive practices such as talking therapy or “healing” prayer, which are seen by some as “soft” forms of conversion practices.
+All states are under a positive legal obligation under Article 3 ECHR to set up an effective system deterring and punishing acts of ill-treatment, backed by enforcement mechanisms for the prevention, suppression and punishment of breaches.19

 - Conversion practices not only harm the individual but negatively impact the LGBT+ community as whole.
 The mere existence of conversion practices conveys the belief that LGBT+ identities can and ought to be suppressed.
 This sends a message which “reproduces, and promotes, the social images of LGBTIQ+ people as abnormal, disgusting etc which ground their pre-existing stigma”,21 thus contributing to and maintaining the continuum of violence and stigma that LGBT+ individuals continue to face.